 Caviar’s greatest shortcoming is probably that it can be intimidating.
-Like picking a bottle of wine from an extensive list (or, ahem, an oyster off a raw bar menu) the choices can be disorienting and the cost means the stakes are high!
+Like picking a bottle of wine from an extensive list (or, ahem, an oyster off a raw bar menu), the choices can be disorienting and the cost means the stakes are high!
 Couple this with a history of smuggling, overfishing, environmental degradation, and long opaque supply chains with unscrupulous sales people and why bother!

 Well folks, that’s where Island Creek comes in.
 We rolled up our sleeves and spent time with the farmers, scientists and producers to get a handle on what playing in the world of caviar means.
 We saw pretty quickly that we could do it better.
 We tasted something as complex and enjoyable as an oyster.
 And we noticed the caviar landscape changing in ways that inspired us and reminded us of our own story.
 While a great deal of caviar these days comes from China, the domestic caviar scene is exploding in ways the oyster scene was ten years ago.
 We were hooked.

-Core Tenant’s of our Caviar Program:
+Core Tenets of our Caviar Program:

 Responsibility By choosing to source strictly domestic caviar, we are eliminating a lot of the sketchy issues associated with the caviar trade.
 We know the farmers first hand and we don’t engage with middle men or confusing supply chains.

-Approachability We want reframe HOW you eat caviar (on anything), WHO you eat it with (your friends or family), WHY you eat it (for any old reason you want) and WHEN you eat it (anytime you please).
+Approachability We want to reframe HOW you eat caviar (on anything), WHO you eat it with (your friends or family), WHY you eat it (for any old reason you want) and WHEN you eat it (anytime you please).